WHY CONFLICT · WHY NOW

 Response

-One shared, typed, sourceable map of the dispute.
+One shared, typed, sourceable map of the dispute, as it evolves.

 Boundary